GLF Schools

 Half Term 1

-Introduction to Tort Liability - duty of care with application to scenarios.
+Introduction to Tort Liability - duty of care within the tort of Negligence with application to scenarios.

 Why we sequence the scheme of work this way